CosmWasm/cw-plus/packages/cw1/README.md

 ### Queries

-`CanSend{sender, msg}` - This accepts one `CosmosMsg` and checks permissions, returning true or false based on the permissions.
-If `CanSend` returns true then a call to `Execute` from that sender, with the same message, before any further state changes, should also succeed.
+`CanExecute{sender, msg}` - This accepts one `CosmosMsg` and checks permissions, returning true or false based on the permissions.
+If `CanExecute` returns true then a call to `Execute` from that sender, with the same message, before any further state changes, should also succeed.
 This can be used to dynamically provide some client info on a generic cw1 contract without